Are you looking for a fun day out in Manchester that doesn’t cost a lot?

 Inside this stunning building, you will find interesting and thought-proving exhibitions that show how war has shaped the world.
 Throughout the year there are new exhibitions exploring different stories, events and peoples experiences.
 The kids will enjoy getting hands-on in the TimeShack where they will find object handling sessions and storytelling sessions, and also getting creative in the Learning Studio where they can make something craft to take home!
 Find out more.

 If you fancy exploring the city by foot these series of 14 walks connect many of the beautiful green spaces, and also the tree-lined streets.
+Discover the city in a new way by walking through its greenest areas and stop wherever you like on the way!
 Find out more.

 This area is Greater Manchester’s waterfront and is where you will find the Imperial War Museum North, the BBC at Media City and the Lowry.
 The area was once one of the busiest docklands in the UK and is now a great place to admire the futuristic architecture, go for a meal in one of the restaurants and to explore!
 Find out more.